Trivernis/cryptpng/README.md

 # Cryptpng

-A proof of concept implementation of storing encrypted data inside of png metadata chunks.
+A way to store encrypted data inside a png without altering the image itself.

 ## Usage